 GCMC: The Particle View

 GCMC samples adsorption equilibrium by constructing a Markov chain over particle configurations.
-Adams introduced grand canonical Monte Carlo for Lennard-Jones fluids in 1975; modern adsorption packages such as RASPA use the same ensemble logic with richer force fields and move sets.
-A state contains a variable number of adsorbate molecules:
+Adams introduced grand canonical Monte Carlo for Lennard-Jones fluids in 1975 (Adams, 1975); modern adsorption packages such as RASPA (Dubbeldam et al., 2016) and RASPA3 (Ran et al., 2024) use the same ensemble logic with richer force fields and move sets.
+For methane in MOF-5, a state contains a variable number of methane molecules inside the unit cell:

 The target distribution is the grand canonical distribution: